General announcements regarding common math courses (MAT 103/E, 104/E, 210/E,

 |End of the term||Final Exam||40%|

-Students failing to score at least 35% (i.e. 21 out of 60) from the in-term assesments, are not admitted to the final exam and get VF.
+Students failing to score at least 35% (i.e. 21 out of 60) from the in-term assessments, are not admitted to the final exam and get VF.

 Students failing to score at least 35% in total, get FF.
 The other grades are determined by relative grading system.

 From the links below, you can reach MAT103/E videos shot by the following instructors of the Department of Mathematics: Assoc.
-Prof. Dr. Cihangir Özemir, Assist.
-Prof. Dr. Ayşe Peker, Assist.
-Prof. Dr. Esin Etel Gidon (retired), Assist.
+Prof. Dr. Cihangir Özemir, Assis.
+Prof. Dr. Ayşe Peker, Assis.
+Prof. Dr. Esin Etel Gidon (retired), Assis.
 Prof. Dr. İzzet Göksel, Dr. Eti Mizrahi (retired) and Res.
-Assist.
+Assis.
 Dr. Sevgi Harman.

 We believe that these videos, which include main lines of lectures and basic applications, cannot replace the lessons as can be understood from their durations, but you can take advantage of these videos as supportive educational material and for review.